Chooloo/koler/README.md

 </a>

 <p align="center">
-         A dialer, but simple and looks pretty good honestly
+         It's a dialer, but it's simple and it looks pretty good honestly
 </p>

 Copylefted libre MVVM Android app. \